Tracey Breaks the News: Background

-Two days before filming the second series of Tracey Ullman's Show, the Brexit vote in the United Kingdom took place, forcing the show's writers to do quick rewrites for its Angela Merkel sketches.
-The show had been filming six months ahead of transmission, which was proving not to be conducive to doing topical comedy.
-So when the BBC ordered a Tracey Ullman post-election special for the summer of 2017, Ullman came up on a new format and production schedule: the show would be written, filmed and transmitted close together, keeping the material fresh and up to the minute.
-"We've decided to shake it up with a more topical format because things move so fast these days – it's like, every 10 minutes I'm voting for something."
+Two days before filming the second series of Tracey Ullman's Show, the Brexit vote took place, forcing the writers to perform quick rewrites for the Angela Merkel sketches.
+Because the show typically filmed six months ahead of transmission, the schedule proved poorly suited for topical comedy.
+Consequently, when the BBC ordered a post-election special for the summer of 2017, Ullman developed a new format and production schedule: the show would be written, filmed, and transmitted in quick succession to keep the material "up to the minute".
+As Ullman noted, "We've decided to shake it up with a more topical format because things move so fast these days—it's like every 10 minutes I'm voting for something."
 The show aired on 23 June.

 Whilst promoting the first two series of Tracey Ullman's Show, Ullman began petitioning for the return of the British satirical puppet show Spitting Image, feeling that there was a satirical gap in British comedy.
-In an interview with Rolling Stone she further explained, "I mean I came [to the United States] in Reagan's era.
+In an interview with Rolling Stone she further explained: "I mean I came [to the United States] in Reagan's era.
 I grew up with Spitting Image being on in England at that time, a really political satirical show with puppets.
-We used to have the ‘President's Brain Is Missing...’ for Reagan.
+We used to have the 'President's Brain Is Missing...' for Reagan.
 And they tried to stop that show in America.
 We have always turned to satire with Private Eye and go back to Beyond the Fringe, and that's what the week was [sic]."

-The special (also the pilot episode) proved very successful, drawing a total of 4.2 million viewers: 2.4 million viewers for its premiere and an additional 1.8 million during its encore showing.
+The special, which served as the pilot episode, proved highly successful, drawing a total of 4.2 million viewers: 2.4 million for its premiere and an additional 1.8 million during its encore showing.
 Unlike its predecessor, Tracey Breaks the News does not feature a laugh track.